agmcarthur/Biochem-3BP3/Lab_2_Gene_Finding/README.md

 **Grading**
 * The WORD file for answers is available on A2L, be sure to submit your answers on **A2L Quizzes** before the deadline
 * An answer key will be provided on A2L after the deadline
+* Questions are group participation, zero points
-* Each question worth 1 point = 12 points maximum
+* Problems are worth 5 points each (-1 for each error) = 15 points maximum

 <a name="shark"></a>
 ## *Carcharodon carcharias*